Gladuin/iidx-controller/README.md

    4. HID _and_ reactive

 Info:
- - Pinouts are available in `iidx-controller/iidx-controller.ino`, you can edit them there if necessary.
+ - ~~Pinouts are available in `iidx-controller/iidx-controller.ino`, you can edit them there if necessary.~~
+	1. moved to config.h
  - If changing the number of buttons / LEDs, change the value in `iidx-controller/IIDXHID.h` (line `3` and `4` respectively) to the new number of buttons / LEDs.
  - Leonardo pinout (what the numbers in the code's pinout arrays mean) at the bottom of this page.